delloiaconos/chibios-examples/README.md

 ## Examples
 You can read and travel the examples as you desire, but the suggested path is the following:
+** Only here listed examples have been updated and tested!**

-1 - GPIOs Examples
+1 - GPIOs Examples (To Be Done...)
-2 - Thread Examples (THD)
+2 - ChibiOS Thread Examples
 3 - UART and SERIAL (To Be Done...)
 4 - Analog to Digital Converter Examples (ADC)

+### GPIO
+- GPIO00 - Onboard Green LED Toggling.
+- GPIO01 - Generic output PIN configuration and use.

 ### ADC
-- ADC00 - Base demo to include the ADC into your NUCLEO64 based project.
+- ADC00 - ADC Base Project.
 - ADC01 - Simple project with single acquisition from a single channel.
 - ADC02 - Asynchronous conversion call.
 - ADC03 - Asynchronous sampling and over serial display.